gelatodigital/gelato-uniswap/README.md

 #### Gelato Providers & Executors

-Gelato **automates `Task` execution** by incentivising a **network of relay servers** to **execute** them **for your Dapp Users**.
+Gelato consists of a **network of relay servers** that are being incentivized to **execute** certain `Tasks` **for the Users of your Dapp**.

-These `Executors` need to be paid, in order to operate their automation infrastructure.
+These `Executors` need to be paid, in order to operate their automation infrastructure and get compensated for submitting transactions.

 In Gelato **`Providers` pay `Executors`** to **automate** `Tasks`.

 There are two kinds of `Providers`:

-1. `Provider`: pays `Executors` on behalf of his/her Dapp Users
+1. `External Providers`, which pay `Executors` on behalf of his/her Dapp Users.
+These are dapp developers that want to provide users with a great UX by removing the necessity of depositing ETH on gelato from them.
-2. `Self-Provider`: a Dapp User that pays `Executors` himself/herself
+2. `Self-Provider`, which are End-Users that pa `Executors` directly, and thus have to deposit on gelato before being able to use it.

-In this demo you will be a `Provider` that pays `Executors` on behalf of Users.
+In this demo you will be an `External Provider` that pays `Executors` on behalf of Users.

-However, you will make revenue from providing for your Users Task executions by taking a 10% share of their `DAI` (0.1 DAI) each time they automatically trade them for `KNC`.
+However, you will be compensated for paying your Users transactions, by taking a 10% share of their `DAI` (0.1 DAI) each time they automatically trade them for `KNC`.

 This is achieved with a special Gelato Action contract that you will now **deploy** and **configure** to take **10% of DAI as a fee**.
-This fee will automatically sent to your `Provider` account for every one of your Users' automatic trades.
+This fee will automatically be sent to your `Provider` account for every one of your Users' automatic trades.
 If you are curious, check out your Provider Fee contract here:

 - [`contracts/gelato_actions/ActionFeeHandler.sol`](https://github.com/gelatodigital/gelato-kyber/blob/master/contracts/gelato_actions/ActionFeeHandler.sol)